-PILL POPPING JESS HEADER has made mistakes in his long life.
+PILL POPPING JESS HEADER made mistakes in his long life.
 Lost many deals towards the end, big deals as well.
 I mean made a right old mess of things.
 You could say it’s the illness affecting his pickled brain.
-But, Mrs Header is quick to argue, he doesn’t try to think!
+But, Mrs Header is quick to argue.
+He doesn’t try to think!
 He’s just lazy!
 Losing like that!
-Doesn’t try, won’t try!
+Doesn’t try.
+Won’t try!

-Jess riled under the attack.
-“Show me a person who hasn’t made mistakes!” banging on hammering home his point.
+Jess would rile under the attack.
+“Show me a person who hasn’t made mistakes!” banging on, hammering home his point.
 “Woman!
 You don’t stop!
 You’ve no room to talk.
 Christ!
-You throw money away on rubbish, it’s never worn.”
+You throw money away on rubbish…never worn!”

 “Well that’s because you never take me anywhere…” blasting return fire.

-Jess fighting back.
+Jess fights back.
 “Same old…same old…Hell, you might say some mistakes shouldn’t have been born!
 Know what I’m saying..!
 Eh..!
 D’you hear me?
 You’re not listening now, are you?
 Have you lost it!”

-“It’s all them pills you’ve taken!”
-Mrs Header would vent.
+“All them pills you’ve taken!”
+Mrs Header vents.
 “Vitamins, a load of eyewash.
 You don’t know what you’ve taken, and all those blue ones you’ve necked.
 I didn’t know where to put my face at the Mayor’s ball.
 You’d look like you’d grown another leg sticking out like it did entering the room before you did!”

 Well, believe it or not, Jess Header has the time, for the moment, to reflect on his mistakes.